-Regardless if you are student, faculty, staff, alumni, sports fanatic or a friendly neighbor, SeminoleSAFE has something for you!
+Regardless of if you are student, faculty, staff, alumni, sports fanatic or a friendly neighbor, SeminoleSAFE has something for you!
 We've worked hard to make SeminoleSAFE a valuable tool you'll want to use daily to make your life safer and easier.
-Go to emergency.fsu.edu/services/seminolesafe for more information and to download the free SeminoleSAFE app.
+Go to SeminoleSAFE App for more information to download the free SeminoleSAFE app.